-Partnering with experts in mobile app development to build or upgrade your football app may seem a costly endeavor.
+Partnering with experts in mobile app development to build or upgrade your football app for iOS or Android may seem a costly endeavor.
 However, the following functionality will give you way more bang for your buck.

 “The State of Mobile Commerce” report finds that the growth in global mobile commerce continues apace with no signs of abating.
 UK is leading the pack with 50% of online sales made on mobile in the second quarter of 2016.